Autism Homeschool Success

 3. Assessment/Tracking Progress

-If your child has been in school and had an IEP, you'll know that the IEP stated goals for each subject area and also how progress will be tracked on each goal.
+If your child has been in school and had an IEP, you'll know that the IEP includes goals for each subject area and also how progress will be tracked on each goal.
 You might choose to do something similar for your child at home.
 Here's a link to some information about how to do this, as well as a link to a free homeschool portfolio template.

 If you'd like more support, please feel free to send me a message at nicolekcaldwell@gmail.com.